 Figure 1: FX17 on the 40×20 scanner (left) and example of a sample on the scanner sample tray (right).

 The regression model results are presented in Table 1 and Fig.2.
 It clearly shows that the FX17 is a suitable tool to precisely measure minced meat’s moisture level.

 Figure 2: regression plot of the quantitative model for moisture level prediction.
 Red dots relate to calibration samples, whereas green ones relate to validation samples.

 In addition to measuring the moisture level in samples, hyperspectral imaging is suitable for measuring its distribution (Fig.3).

 Figure 3: Example of Moisture distribution on a meat sample (here Sample 3).

-The use of FX17 would provide integrators with crucial and accurate information for moisture level quantification.
-Besides, this fast and non-destructive method is also suitable to measure other properties, beneficial for process optimization or quality control.
-Similarly, the method’s flexibility allows a rapid adaptation to new regulations and challenges.
+Specim FX17 camera provides integrators with crucial and accurate information about moisture level quantification.
+Besides, this fast and non-destructive method is also suitable for measuring other properties beneficial for process optimization or quality control.
+Similarly, the flexibility of hyperspectral imaging allows a rapid adaptation to new regulations and challenges.